Women protest for legal and safe abortion in Brazil, 2016 | Fotoarena/SIPA USA/PA Images. All rights reserved

 Finally, journalists frequently seek personal experiences of those who have had an abortion to powerfully illustrate what’s at stake.
 However, abortion rights are also a collective issue; the case for these rights cannot rest on an individual story.
 Media coverage should reflect the complexities of abortion experiences, including among adolescents, trans people and married women with children.

-Importantly, I do encounter thought-provoking media on a daily basis which demonstrates the vivacity of the pro-choice movement and its strength in tackling the backlash against women’s rights.
+Importantly, I do encounter thought-provoking media on a daily basis that demonstrates the vivacity of the pro-choice movement and its strength in tackling the backlash against women’s rights.
 This will gradually influence discourse around the need to decriminalise abortion, and reduce the need for unsafe abortions.

 Get our weekly email